CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251026161737.png)

 ### Perform bulk user management
-We gonna do in azure.
+We gonna do in portal.azure.com